marijnh/Eloquent-JavaScript/18_http.md

 {{index "json method"}}

-There is a similar method, called `json`, which returns a promise that resolves to the value you get when parsing the body as ((JSON)), or rejects if it's not valid JSON.
+A similar method, called `json`, returns a promise that resolves to the value you get when parsing the body as ((JSON)) or rejects if it's not valid JSON.

 {{index "GET method", "body (HTTP)", "DELETE method", "method property"}}